What four registered dietitians eat in a day

 Breakfast: Latte and avocado toast

-2 slices Canyon Bakehouse gluten free toast, ½ mashed avocado, and 1 sliced tomato
+Two slices Canyon Bakehouse gluten free toast, ½ mashed avocado, and one sliced tomato

 Alternative breakfast: Toast with with one-and-a-half slices muenster cheese and a sliced baby cucumber.